 In your 20’s…

-your skin is plump and more dewy do to great collagen support.
+Your skin is plump and more dewy do to great collagen support.
 Your skin is supple and radiant.
 This is your most important decade of your skin.
-The way you take care of it now will determine what it will look like years to come. focus on damage prevention by using sunscreen regularly to prevent future hyperpigmentation,… wrinkles and sun damage.
+The way you take care of it now will determine what it will look like years to come.
+Focus on damage prevention by using sunscreen regularly to prevent future hyper-pigmentation, wrinkles and sun damage.
 Using a hydrating eye cream will help to keep premature lines away.
-If you’re suffering from acne seek professional help from an Esthetician and Dermatologist.
-Skin care treatments like facials, peels and Blue LED Light Therapy will keep acne breakouts at bay.
+If you’re suffering from acne seek professional help from an Esthetician.
+Skin care treatments like facials, peels, microdermabrasion and Blue LED Light Therapy will keep acne breakouts at bay.

 Skin Care Regimen:

-Moisturizer: use a moisturizer that has SPF 15 or 20, and that it gives you both UVA and UVB protection.
-Apply it all over your face and on your neck and chest, (This is critical no matter what your age is.)
+Moisturizer: Use a moisturizer that has at least an SPF 15 or up to SPF 32, and that it gives you both UVA and UVB protection.
+Apply it all over your face and on your neck, chest, back of hands (This is critical no matter what your age is.)

 Beautiful Skin in your 30’s….